interchainio/funding/review_process.md

-The Board of Management will then incorporate feedback from the Technical Advisory Committee with all previous materials, to create a final package which is either unanimously endorsed or returned to Stewards with revising comments.
+The Board of Management will then incorporate feedback from the Technical Advisory Committee with all previous materials, to create a final package which is either unanimously endorsed by the Board of Managment or returned to Stewards with revising comments.

 ## Foundation Council

 Endorsed packages are then sent to the *Foundation Council*, who will certify their final approval by signing the Financing Agreement, or exercising a final veto.
-Given the extent of prior due diligence, the Foundation Council must provide a strong justification to deny final approval.
+Given the extent of prior due diligence, the Foundation Council should provide a strong justification to deny final approval.
+The

 ## Common Reasons a Proposal is _Not_ Funded

 - Incomplete Scope, Budget, or Timeline
 - Asking amount is too high
 - Timing (too early for Interchain Foundation consideration)
-- Previously supported similar work
+- Previously supported redundant efforts
 - Not relevant to Interchain Foundation mandate